Roopam-Agrawal/Philips_collections/README.md

 ## Method

-The code successfully removes all strings containing Oggy!
+The code removes all strings containing oggy!

 Done!